danielegiulianini/qu-bft/README.md

 #### Replica setup and start
 To process requests, a number of replicas coeherent with thresholds chosen must be setup and started.
 For each of them (in the following we do it for the first replica), configure a builder instance by specifying its port and address (either passed separately or inside a SocketAddress container) from which to receive requests, its private key to generate authenticators for Replica History intergity check, the thresholds and the initial object state.
-Then, plug the relevant info for all the replicas making up the cluster; namely, its
+Then, plug the relevant info for all the replicas making up the cluster; namely, their:
 1. ip/port (or SocketAddress),
 1. the private key for RH integrity validation shared with the one under construction Then, register the outputs of each operations to submit.
 It's to important to register all the operations at all the replicas; otherwise, a client receives a OperationOutputNotRegisteredException when interacting with them.